PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 # Intro to Simplified Voxel Systems in Unity
 An open source introductory course on making voxel engines in Unity.
 The goal is to use the least amount of code to achieve a simple voxel system that still achieves high performance.
+Join our Discord for announcements! https://discord.gg/Gp7YEUkVHC

 # Pre-requisites
 You must already be familar with coding and using Unity for simple games.